MicrosoftDocs/cpp-docs/docs/standard-library/promise-class.md

 If [set_exception](#set_exception), `set_exception_at_thread_exit`, [set_value](#set_value), or [set_value_at_thread_exit](#set_value_at_thread_exit) has already been called for a `promise` object that has the same associated asynchronous state, this method throws a `future_error` that has an error code of `promise_already_satisfied`.

-In contrast to [set_exception](#set_exception), this method does not set the associated asynchronous state to ready until after all thread-local objects in the current thread have been destroyed.
-Typically, threads that are blocked on the associated asynchronous state are not unblocked until the current thread exits.
+In contrast to [set_exception](#set_exception), this method doesn't set the associated asynchronous state to ready until after all thread-local objects in the current thread have been destroyed.
+Typically, threads that are blocked on the associated asynchronous state aren't unblocked until the current thread exits.

 ## <a name="set_value"></a> promise::set_value